jsk336/docs/docs/concepts/concurrency.md

 Concurrency is about structuring so MAYBE you can use parallelism to do a better job.
 But parallelism is not the goal of concurrency, concurrency’s goal is a good structure and good structure is key to managing complexity (like in biology)
 In order to get concurrency to work though you have to add the idea of communication Concurrency + communication = more efficient processes.
 Communication enables the ability to coordinate those independent pieces for optimal efficiency, not necessarily doing things at the same time.
-This concept is not [new](https://assets.cs.ncl.ac.uk/seminars/224.pdf) but Google’s Go language has this capacity built-in making building concurrent workflows easier and largely abstracted from the programmer.
+This concept is not [new](https://assets.cs.ncl.ac.uk/seminars/224.pdf) but Google’s Go language has this capacity built-in making building qnd debugging concurrent workflows easier.

 ## Concurrency with Antha
 Antha will bring the concept of concurrency into managing physical lab operations and processes with limited resources as well as computational tasks such as processing sequencing data or metabolite profiling.